xmatters/xm-labs-sitescope/README.md

 # Testing
 For testing execute the action to occur and navigate to xMatters OnDemand and view the Integration Builder activity stream.

+# Troubleshooting
+For any troubleshooting regarding submissions to xMatters it will be best to view the activity stream